Skip to main content

 2025.05.30 EOIR issues guidance to immigration judges on dismissals and other case adjudications

-AILA states that the email instruction conflicts with 8 CFR 1003.23, which specifies that final orders of immigration judges “shall be in writing”; inaccurately quotes regulation governing cancellation of notices to appear; and improperly provides, in conflict with immigration court practice manual, that a 10-day response period to a filing for master calendar hearings is not required.
+AILA states that the email instruction conflicts with 8 CFR § 1003.23, which specifies that final orders of immigration judges “shall be in writing”; inaccurately quotes a regulation governing cancellation of notices to appear; and improperly provides, in conflict with the immigration court practice manual, that a 10-day response period to a filing for master calendar hearings is not required.

 View Document